A77 Average Speed Camera

 For more information on speed limits please visit https://www.gov.uk/speed-limits

 Whilst our sites are selected using the criteria set out in our Handbook there are occasions when a location is brought to our attention by relevant authorities (police, local authorities etc.) which don't meet our stringent criteria but which would benefit from safety camera enforcement.
 For example, roads with emerging concerns or public events which pose a road safety risk.
-Subject to our resource availability, Safety Cameras Scotland will support the enforcement of these sites/events through short term deployments.
+Subject to our resource availability, Police Scotland Safety Cameras will support the enforcement of these sites/events through short term deployments.
 This means we will enforce at these locations on a temporary or infrequent basis and as a result do not have these sites on the website map.
 All Short Term / Flexible Deployments can be found on the relevant Safety Camera Location Unit page.

 Fine money is paid to the Scottish Courts and Tribunals Service and goes to Scottish Government.
 Safety cameras are funded by grant and receive no revenue from offences.
 In fact, we like to see offence numbers go down at our camera sites!
 For more information on the Scottish Government fiscal framework click here.